Lightning-AI/litdata/examples/multi_modal/README.md

 ## Data Preparation

-Data is processed and converted using `litdata`, which structures the data in a format suitable for training our deep learning model.
+Data is processed and converted using `litdata`, which structures the data in a format suitable for training deep learning model in the cloud.

 ## Model Training